kyuridenamida/marathon-general-visualizer/README.md

 A general browser-based simple real-time visualization framework designed for the marathon match purpose, which works in the local machines([C++ Example](/client-code-examples/cpp/main.cpp)).

-You can use this visualizer with your program written in any language as long as you implement JSON data sending logic via HTTP.
+You can use this visualizer with your own program written in any language as long as you implement JSON data sending logic via HTTP.

 [English version README is available here](README-en.md)